nebari-dev/nebari/CONTRIBUTING.md

 ## 🏷 Where to start: issues

-Before you open a new issue, please check the [open issues][qhub-issues].
+Before you open a new issue, please check the [open issues][nebari-issues].
 See if the issue has already been reported or if your idea has already been discussed.
 If so, it's often better to leave a comment on a current issue rather than opening a new one.
 Old issues also often include helpful tips and solutions to common problems.

-If you are looking for specific help with QHub or its configuration, check our [Github discussions][qhub-qa].
+If you are looking for specific help with Nebari or its configuration, check our [Github discussions][nebari-qa].

 ### Submitting issues

 When opening an issue, give it a **descriptive title** and provide as much information as possible.
-Our [issue templates][qhub-templates] help you remember the most important details to include.
+Our [issue templates][nebari-templates] help you remember the most important details to include.

 There are three issues templates to choose from:

 1. **Bug Report**: With this template, create an issue report that can help others fix something currently broken.
 2. **Documentation**: Use this template to provide feedback on our documentation or suggest additions and improvements.
 3. **Feature request**: Is there anything to make the community work better?
-Have you spotted something missing in QHub?
-Use this template to share your feature ideas with the QHub team.
+Have you spotted something missing in Nebari?
+Use this template to share your feature ideas with the Nebari team.

 A few more tips: